-Even with cries to ban the mining and production of asbestos resounding across the world, the asbestos industry continues to thrive.
+Even with cries to ban the mining and production of asbestos resounding across the world, the industry continues to thrive.
 Concerns about the diseases caused by asbestos exposure prompted more than 50 nations — including the entire European Union — to ban or severely restrict asbestos use.
 Strict U.S. regulations took hold in the 1970s.
-Yet countries like Russia, China, Brazil, Kazakhstan and Canada still mine and sell massive quantities of the toxic mineral on a global scale.
+Yet countries like Russia, China, Brazil and Kazakhstan still mine and sell massive quantities of the toxic mineral on a global scale.

-At the heart of this disparity is the asbestos industry’s notion that business - corporate profits –outweigh good health and the value of life.
+At the heart of this disparity is the industry’s notion that corporate profits outweigh good health and the value of life.
 Since the late 1800s, American companies like the Johns Manville Corporation amassed great wealth by mining, manufacturing and selling asbestos-containing products.
-Centuries later, medical evidence revealed Johns Manville and numerous other asbestos companies not only knew about the potentially deadly effects of asbestos exposure but also went to great lengths to conceal the information from workers and consumers.
+Centuries later, medical evidence revealed Johns Manville and numerous other companies not only knew about the potentially deadly effects of exposure but also went to great lengths to conceal the information from workers and consumers.

 In decades past, asbestos use was far more pervasive in the United States.
-Asbestos-containing materials were prevalent in industries like shipbuilding, construction, power generation and heavy manufacturing.
-Since an initial wave of personal-injury claims emerged in the 1970s, asbestos liabilities drove hundreds of companies to bankruptcy.
-In many cases, companies overwhelmed by asbestos claims establish mesothelioma and asbestos trust funds to cover the costs of current and future lawsuits.
+Contaminated materials were prevalent in industries like shipbuilding, construction, power generation and heavy manufacturing.
+Since an initial wave of personal injury claims emerged in the 1970s, asbestos liabilities drove hundreds of companies to bankruptcy.
+In many cases, companies overwhelmed by these claims establish mesothelioma and asbestos trust funds to cover the costs of current and future lawsuits.

-While medical evidence indicates that even brief exposures to asbestos can cause life-threatening respiratory illnesses such as lung cancer, asbestosis and mesothelioma, the consumption of asbestos-containing products in the United States and many other countries prevails.
-According to a 2011 inventory of more than 60,000 asbestos-laden products, approximately 600 asbestos companies and suppliers operated worldwide that year.
+While medical evidence indicates that even brief exposure to asbestos can cause life-threatening respiratory illnesses such as lung cancer, asbestosis and mesothelioma, the consumption of contaminated products in the United States and many other countries continues.
+According to a 2011 inventory of more than 60,000 asbestos-laden products, approximately 600 companies and suppliers operated worldwide that year.

 Fast Fact: In 1963, Crown Cork & Seal acquired Mundet Cork, inheriting more than $700 million current and future asbestos liabilities.